moka-guys/dnanexus_RPKM/README.md

   * This bedfile must have a header in the format:
       `chr start  stop    name`
   *  Each entry must have  'chr' removed eg:
       `11    108093508    108093963    ATM_Ex01_PM`

-An app (RPKM_bedfile) has been created which can be used to convert the data.bed bed file produced by mokabed into the desired format (RPKM.bed)
+  *  An app (RPKM_bedfile) has been created which can be used to convert the data.bed bed file produced by mokabed into the desired format (RPKM.bed)

 * A project in which to find bam files
-  * BAM files are found in /output/
+  * BAM files must be found in /output/
 * A panel number
-  * The RPKM bed file will have a different panel number (for +/-50bp) therefore the panel number which corresponds to the +/-10bp Panel number is required to download the relevant bed files.
+  * The RPKM bed file will have a different panel number (for +/-50bp) therefore the panel number which corresponds to the +/-10bp panel is required to download the relevant bed files.

 ## What does this app output?
-Within a folder names conifer_output the App produces:
+Within a folder named conifer_output the App produces:
 * A text file for each BAM input
 * summary.txt - A file with a column containing the RPKM value for each sample
 * combined_bed_summary.txt - The summary.txt file merged with the bedfile to give the coordinates for each RPKM value.